superpowers04/Figura/README.md

 2. Texture files created as one would normally create a .png file.
 No limit on size for the image itself, though it is included under the maximum 100kb file size limit for any avatar.
 3. [OPTIONAL] .Obj files created through Blender or similar programs.
 These allow for non-cube models to be added to your avatar, for more creativity.
 4. [OPTIONAL] Creating a .lua script file to indicate the behaviour of your avatar, animate it, that sort.
-5. Import all above asset files with a single command, verify the avatar works correctly, export avatar to .nbt file, upload .nbt file to server
+5. Import all above asset files with a single command, verify the avatar works correctly, and running a command to upload the avatar.

 # Features